 The Republican double-talk on this issue has moved well beyond surreal.
 Democrats had hoped to impose a $50 billion tax on Wall Street that would be used to pay for any costs associated with shutting down a failing megabank.
 Earlier this week, Republicans pushed through an amendment that removed that tax.
 But today we’ve seen several Republicans go to the Senate floor, including Sens.
 Jim DeMint, R-S.C., and John Ensign, R-Nev., screaming that the current bill puts taxpayers, not banks, on the hook for too-big-to-fail!
 Ensign said specifically that, “financial institutions, not the taxpayer” should pay to unwind a failing megabank, and under the current bill, taxpayers will take a hit.

 So while pretending to get tough on Wall Street, DeMint, Ensign and Cornyn are pushing a policy that comes straight from the chief economist at J.P.
 Morgan Chase.
 It is the same plan pushed in that infamous analyst report earlier this month.

-I don't actually believe that a resolution mechanism, with or without a $50 billion tax on Wall Street, will be sufficient to end too-big-to-fail.
+I don’t actually believe that a resolution mechanism, with or without a $50 billion tax on Wall Street, will be sufficient to end too-big-to-fail.
 But it is nevertheless a necessary step.
-We haven't used bankruptcy for commercial banks since the Great Depression, and there's a good reason for that.
+We haven’t used bankruptcy for commercial banks since the Great Depression, and there’s a good reason for that.
 Now that our economy is dominated by a handful of complex megabanks, those firms should be subject to a similar process.
-But regardless, nobody—Republican or Democrat-- should be spewing Orwellian idiocy on the Senate floor.
+Just as important, nobody—Republican or Democrat– should to spewing Orwellian idiocy on the Senate floor.